 - Amsterdam is a city of walking and in the center, nothing is too far.
 Get your walking shoes ready as it’s the best way to explore Amsterdam.
 Navigating the seemingly similar looking canals can be confusing but it’s also part of the fun.

 - That said, public transportation in Amsterdam is excellent.
-You can use the metro, busses and those famous street cars to get around easily.
-You can buy tickets on board (exact change not needed) but explore all your options on this official site.
+You can use the metro, buses and those famous streetcars to get around easily.
+You can buy tickets on board (exact change not needed) or a GVP Pass in advance, but explore all your options on this official site.

 - The hotel situation in central Amsterdam, especially in the old center, is not amazing.
 Hotels are pricey and don’t seem to have any incentives to upgrade.
 Many still use punch cards as room keys and really seem to still be stuck in the 1970’s.
 However, it’s all about location so book very well in advance to ensure a decent room and don’t expect too much.
 On the bright side, most include breakfast in the price.